hoshikawa2/flexcube-14.5/README.md

 The first 7 steps listed before could be completely automated using containers, such as docker images and a combination of tools to maintain and manage that.
 The data configured in the database becomes a replicable seed artifact and the application layer is transformed into an image already tuned and stored as a master copy.
 Oracle Cloud Infrastructure then provides elements to replicate anytime a full environment based on that master copy of the system.

 > **Note**: Could the database or potentially different data stores also be in independent containers?
 Potentially yes, but it was decided to keep it as a regular cloud database deployment with all data store into the same schema and preserve any existing common practice at the database level.
 The intention of this exercise is not transforming this architecture into a microservices based architecture because that would require other structural changes which are not part of the scope.
-More information on Oracle database on docker is available at the Oracle’s github (https://github.com/oracle/docker-images/tree/main/OracleDatabase).
+More information on Oracle database on docker is available at the [Oracle’s github](https://github.com/oracle/docker-images/tree/main/OracleDatabase).

 ___
 ### Objectives